Newsletter

 “During the shared preparation days, students from different schools, communities and backgrounds formed genuine bonds with one another,” Sharon said.
 “Despite differences in religion, culture and identity, they connected with openness and warmth.”

-The Tower of David Museum, located at Jaffa Gate between Jerusalem’s Old City and modern downtown, provided a fitting setting for the event.
+The Tower of David, located at Jaffa Gate between Jerusalem’s Old City and modern downtown, provided a fitting setting for the event.
 Organizers said the museum’s location highlights its role as a bridge between Jerusalem’s diverse communities.

 Last year, Jerusalem Mayor Moshe Lion pledged to make the Jerusalem Quiz an annual event.
-Organizers hope to expand the initiative internationally next year in honor of the 60th anniversary of the reunification of Jerusalem.
+Organizers hope to expand the initiative internationally next year to mark the 60th anniversary of Jerusalem’s reunification.

 Hagit Moshe, deputy mayor of Jerusalem and holder of the municipal education portfolio, presented awards to the winners.
-President Isaac Herzog and Mayor Lion addressed the participants and families by video.
+Israeli President Isaac Herzog and the mayor addressed the participants and their families by video.

 Jerusalem Day is an Israeli national holiday commemorating the reunification of Jerusalem following the Six-Day War of 1967.
 This year, Jerusalem Day begins on Thursday evening and concludes at sundown on May 15.